JordanSpencerWu/old-website/_posts/blog/2016/2016-11-27-so-you-think-you-know-javascript.md

   };
 {% endhighlight %}

 Notice that the function expressions requires the semi-colon at the end while the function delaration don't.
-The following functions are scope to the global scope which will pollute the global scope.
+The following functions are scoped to the global scope which will pollute the global scope.
 To create a namespace in JavaScript we use immediately-invoked function expression (IIFE), it’s important that this function cannot be invoked again and executes once.
 It’s used for creating a namespace that doesn't affect the global scope and encapsulate public/private members.

 {% highlight javascript %}
   (function(global) {